forseti-security/forseti-security/.github/CONTRIBUTING.md

 in the
 [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) and any existing styles in the current codebase.
 Style is checked using pylint.
-To confirm your pull request (PR) passes the Travis pylint test, the following test must run without any output:
+To confirm your pull request (PR) passes the pylint test, the following test must run without any output:

 ```bash